-Ex-Dodger slugger Pedro Guerrero hospitalized after stroke
+Ex-Dodgers slugger Pedro Guerrero hospitalized after stroke

-Former World Series MVP Pedro Guerrero had a massive stroke and is recovering in a hospital in New York, his wife said.
+Former World Series MVP Pedro Guerrero had a stroke and is recovering in a hospital in New York, according to his wife.

 Roxanna Jimenez said her 60-year-old husband was taken to a hospital Monday.
 She said doctors initially declared him brain dead but a second opinion confirmed he was comatose.
 He was transferred to Lenox Hill Hospital in Manhattan.

+Orel Hershiser was called up to the Dodgers in 1983 to begin his major league pitching career, and Guerrero played behind him.
+Hershiser saw Guerrero last year at an alumni game at Dodger Stadium.

+''It seemed like he had softened a lot, he was a kinder, gentler spirit,'' Hershiser said Tuesday. ''It's sad for me to hear about what's going on now because it seemed like he was really contributing to everyone around him and the lives of everyone around him, bringing them a lot of happiness.''

-Guerrero played 15 seasons in the majors with the Los Angeles Dodgers and St. Louis Cardinals.
+Guerrero played 15 seasons in the major leagues with the Los Angeles Dodgers and St. Louis Cardinals.
 The slugger was the 1981 World Series co-MVP with the Dodgers and played in five All-Star Games.

 Guerrero was a career .300 hitter, with 1,618 hits, 215 home runs and 898 RBIs, and starred for the Dodgers from 1978-88.